|About OHP||How can I get involved?|

 Visit our OHP billing tips page for more information.

-The Provider Web Portal will tell you whether DMAP will pay or deny your claim as soon as you submit it; however, you will need to wait for your paper remittance advice (mailed the week after DMAP processes your claim) to find out the exact amount paid.
+The Provider Web Portal will tell you whether OHA will pay or deny your claim as soon as you submit it; however, you will need to wait for your paper remittance advice (mailed the week after OHA processes your claim) to find out the exact amount paid.

 All OHP members can file a request for hearing if they disagree with a payment decision.
 Members of OHP health or dental plans who disagree with the plan’s denial of payment can also appeal the decision with their plan.